-You should double check to make sure your name, date-of-birth, and Social Security Number are also reported accurately on your NIU Admission application.
+You should double check to make sure your name, date of birth, and Social Security Number are also reported accurately on your NIU Admission application.
 These three data elements are used to match the results of your FAFSA to your student record.
-Last year over 600 new students reported one of these items incorrectly on either the FAFSA or NIU Admission application resulting in significant delays.
+Last year over 600 new students reported one of these items incorrectly on either the FAFSA or NIU Admission application, resulting in significant delays.

 ISAC EFC Calculator: http://www.isac.org/calculators/

-For the past several years the deadline to file the FAFSA for MAP consideration has been earlier each subsequent year due to limited funding availability, increasing numbers of applicants, and ISAC’s need to suspend awarding to stay within their level of funding for the year.
+For the past several years the deadline to file the FAFSA for MAP Grant consideration has been earlier each subsequent year due to limited funding availability, increasing numbers of applicants, and ISAC’s need to suspend awarding to stay within their level of funding for the year.

 The IRS Data Retrieval Tool is a feature that helps streamline the FAFSA by allowing online FAFSA filers to securely pull tax data directly from the Internal Revenue Service (IRS).
-It is scheduled to be available for use beginning February 3, 2013.